mosip/documentation/docs/identifiers.md

 The sections here describe various user identifiers used in MOSIP.

 ## UIN
 Unique Identification Number (UIN), as the name suggests, is a unique number assigned to resident.
-UIN is never changes and is unchanging and non-revocable.
+UIN never changes and is non-revocable.
 UIN is randomized such that one should not be able to derive any Personal Identifyable Information (PII) from the number itself.

 * uin generation
 * uin configuration properties